RevSquare/django-brightcove/README.rst

         },
     }

 Then within your template, simply call for the player tag and pass your video id and eventualy a specific brightcove player type.
-By default the tag will use the first value in the settings.BRIGHTCOVE_PLAYER dictionary.
+By default the tag with the key set as 'default' in settings.BRIGHTCOVE_PLAYER dictionary.

 .. code-block::  html